 Photophobia is a condition in which bright lights hurt your eyes.
 Another name for this condition is light sensitivity.
-It is a common symptom that is associated with several different conditions, ranging from minor irritations to serious medical emergencies.
+It’s a common symptom that’s associated with several different conditions, ranging from minor irritations to serious medical emergencies.

 Mild cases make you squint in a brightly lit room or while outside.
 In more severe cases, this condition causes considerable pain when your eyes are exposed to almost any type of light.

-Photophobia is a common symptom of migraines.
-These are severe headaches that can be triggered by a number of factors, including hormonal changes, foods, and environmental changes.
+Photophobia is a common symptom of migraine headaches.
+These are severe headaches that can be triggered by a number of factors, including hormonal changes, foods, stress, and environmental changes.
 Other symptoms include throbbing in one part of your head, nausea, and vomiting.
-The National Institute of Neurological Disorders and Stroke states that more than 10 percent of people around the world have migraines.
+According to the National Institute of Neurological Disorders and Stroke, more than 10 percent of people around the world have migraines.
 They occur three times more often in women than in men.
-(NINDS)

 Conditions That Affect the Brain

 Light sensitivity is commonly associated with a few serious conditions that affect the brain.
 These include:

 Encephalitis occurs when your brain is inflamed from a viral infection or other cause.
 Severe cases of it can be life-threatening.

 This is a bacterial infection that causes inflammation of the membranes surrounding the brain and spinal cord.
 The bacterial form can lead to serious complications such as brain damage, hearing loss, seizures, and even death.

 A subarachnoid hemorrhage occurs when you have bleeding between your brain and the surrounding layers of tissue.
 It can be fatal or lead to brain damage or a stroke.